• Skip to primary navigation

 Throughout the summer, this roasted tomato sauce is one of my favorite recipes to make using my garden fresh cherry tomatoes.

-When I need a sauce for my homemade pizza dough, I use my mom’s no-cook pizza sauce recipe.
+When I need a sauce for my homemade pizza dough, I use my mom’s no-cook San Marzano pizza sauce.

-This simple and quick marinara sauce is best to make with whole canned San Marzano tomatoes.
+This simple and quick marinara sauce is best made with whole canned San Marzano tomatoes and is the perfect sauce to serve these ricotta meatballs.

 Today, I’m sharing yet another quick and easy pasta sauce recipe great with ricotta cavatelli, or to use when making eggplant parmesan, stuffed pasta shells or even lasagna.
 It is made with uncooked pureed and strained tomatoes aka passata usually sold in glass containers.